Jesus is All We Need For Salvation

 by Lisa Groen

 The “attributes of God” are popular for study among those who seek God’s help.
 The attributes of God are qualities that God possesses in his personality that describe God’s God-ness.
-These attributes inform how our approach to God should be as they inspire worship and can also inform how we are able to pray as well as roles God readily fills for the people he has created.
+These attributes inform how our approach to God should be as they inspire worship and can also inform how we are able to relate to God as well as roles God readily fills for the people he has created.
 The attributes of God that are listed below are taken directly from the Bible.
-At a later time I will provide the scripture references that are associated with each God-trait.
+I have provided the scripture references that are associated with each God-trait.

 There are two categories of attributes of God, and they are communicable and incommunicable attributes.
 The communicable attributes are attributes God shares with those who follow Christ and have been born again when He cleanses them from sin.
 The incommunicable attributes are attributes He alone as God possesses, and no other one in existence possesses.
 I have interspersed the two lists and attempted to make this an exhaustive list, but it was a bit difficult knowing God himself is infinite.
 So, I may have missed a few, but I focused on hitting the larger general areas: